 ACL reconstructionAnterior cruciate ligament repair

-You will probably receive general anesthesia right before surgery.
+Most people have general anesthesia right before surgery.
 This means you will be asleep and pain-free.
-Sometimes, other kinds of anesthesia are used for this surgery.
+Other kinds of anesthesia, like regional anesthesia or a block, may also be used for this surgery.

 - Tissue taken from your own body is called an autograft.
 The two most common places to take tissue from are the knee cap tendon or the hamstring tendon.
 Your hamstring is the muscle behind your knee.